Stimulus checks: ‘Get My Payment’ tool is now live

-WASHINGTON (NEXSTAR) — The “Get My Payment” tool on the IRS website is working already for Americans who are eligible to receive the third stimulus checks.
+WASHINGTON (NEXSTAR) — The “Get My Payment” tool on the IRS website is now working for Americans who are eligible to receive the third stimulus checks.

-The tool, originally set to go live on Monday, is working as of Sunday morning.

 If you use the IRS website, you should see the scheduled deposit date for your check.
 Example: “We scheduled your payment to be deposited on March 17, 2021 to the bank account below.”